perjerz/academic-perjerz/content/home/hire-me.md

 # Note.
 An optional note to show underneath the links.
 [cta_note]
-  label = 'Open for Remote or Freelance Man-hour Project'
+  label = 'Open for Remote or Freelance Man-hour Project and Mentoring'
 +++

 **The Best Balance Between Clean Code and Answered Business Needs Software**